Quarantine pests

 If you suspect an infestation by plum curculio

-If you suspect an infestation by plum curculio, you must notify the Swedish Board of Agriculture.
+If you suspect an infestation by the plum curculio, you must notify the Swedish Board of Agriculture.

-Rose rosette virus (RRV) infests all plants belonging to the rose family.
+Emaravirus rosae infests all plants belonging to the rose family.
+Emaravirus rosae was previously called rose rosette virus (RRV).

 Symptoms

 Symptoms on roses can vary.
-Most common is abnormal growth.
-You can see growth, for example, in the form of:
+The most common symptom is abnormally increased growth.
+Symptoms may appear in the following ways:

-• leaves that have patterns in different nuances of green (referred to as mosaic)
+- leaves displaying patterns in various shades of green (known as mosaic)

-Infected plants are less winter hardy and the disease causes a gradual decline in the plant’s health.
-The plants die within 1 to 5 years after infection.
+Infected plants have reduced winter hardiness, and the disease causes a gradual decline in plant health.
+Infected plants typically die within 1 to 5 years post infection.

 Distribution